O-2 visa requirements for O-1 key personnel

-Importantly, with the current US Administration’s protectionist stance toward US resident workers, the O2 worker will need to show that they possess critical skills and experience that cannot be readily performed by a US worker, and which are essential to the successful performance of the O1 athlete or artist.
+The O2 worker will need to show in their application and interview that they possess critical skills and experience that cannot be readily performed by a US worker, and which are essential to the successful performance of the O1 athlete or artist.

 Both the O1 and O2 visas are petition-based visas.
 This means a US sponsor will first need to file a petition on behalf of the beneficiary (applicant) with USCIS using Form I-129, Petition for Nonimmigrant Worker.